What is mediation?

 Are agreements reached at mediation legally binding?

 If an agreement is reached, then the parties can have the agreement turned into a legally binding document.
 This would normally be done through the making of a Court order.
+It can also be done through an Aribtration award or Binding Financial Agreement.

 What if the parties don’t reach agreement?